-In 2015, we also took on an initiative to support the underprivileged and less fortunate with donation in goods and cash.
-The Company also sponsored the building fund for Sungai Lalang Zi Xiu Ge, cash donation to Yayasan Anak-Anak Yatim Sultanah Haminah and others cash donation to various non-profitable and charitable institutions including schools and sports associations within the Sungai Petani, Kedah area.
+In 2013, we also took on an initiative to support the underprivileged and less fortunate with donation in goods and cash.
+The company also donated to local private school for school building development fund and cash contribution to table tennis association.